Dr. Tran

 kancheng.yin@bcm.edu

-Kancheng Yin MS, Graudate Student
+Kancheng Yin MS, Graduate Student

 Kancheng attended UCSD for both her undergraduate and masters degrees.
+She is a 2nd year graduate student in the Genetics & Genomics program.

 She's interested in understanding the mechanisms behind axon regeneration and leveraging them for potential therapies.